-Family Integration Specialist
+Family Integration Therapist

-Our family integration specialist steps in to ensure success when residents transition back into family and community life.
+Our family integration therapist steps in to ensure success when residents transition back into family and community life.
 We are currently establishing an aftercare program to provide further support to help our kids and families stay on track well after they’re back in the community.